- Maximum part size (3-axis milling): 10 in. by 7 in. (254mm by 178mm)

 All machined plastic parts are left as-milled, which typically means they show visible tool marks.
 Some metal parts, on the other hand, allow more choice.
 Magnesium, like plastic, is always left as-milled.
 Soft metals like brass, copper and aluminum can be lightly bead blasted leaving a fine matte finish.
 Hard metals like steel and stainless steel can also be de-burred with a light bead blast which removes metal slivers and sharp or particularly rough areas.

-Firstcut provides the ability to easily add threaded holes to your CNC-machined parts.
+We provide the ability to easily add threaded holes to machined parts.
 We currently support UNC and UNF threads from #2 up to 1/2 in., and metric threads from M2 to M12.
 Because of the lack of standards between CAD packages for specifying threads, our automated systems decide where to put threads by looking for holes that could be pilot holes that are oriented suitably.
-Don't model internal threads; it will confuse Firstcut’s pilot hole finder.
-The Firstcut process uses three-axis milling, so holes can only be milled and threaded if they align with one of the three cardinal axes.
+Please avoid modeling internal threads on your part design.
 More details.

 - Stainless Steel